Compare boat insurance

 Third party property

-This base-level policy covers you if you damage someone else's property, including other boats and comes with liability cover (if someone sues you).
+This base-level policy covers you if you damage someone else's boat (or other property) and comes with liability cover (if someone sues you).
 It doesn't cover damage to your own boat.

 Yacht